VRB95/PyQt2Arduino/README.md

 </p>

 ##### Application Usage
+1. Install all the libraries
-1. Upload All_In_One.ini
+2. Upload All_In_One.ini
-2. Open PyQt2Arduino and check "Use Default Settings"
+3. Open PyQt2Arduino and check "Use Default Settings"
-3. Enjoy!
+4. Enjoy!

 <!-- CONTRIBUTING -->
 ## Contributing